Maria Hagemeyer

-Maria Hagemeyer was the first woman to become a judge in Germany.
+Maria Hagemeyer (1896-1991), was the first woman to become a judge in Germany.
 In 1924 she was appointed as an Assessor in Prussia, and in 1927 she was appointed as a judge for the district court of Bonn.
 She was promoted to a lifelong position in 1928.
 However, the Nazis dismissed all women judges in 1933.

+Early life and career

+Hagemeyer came from a Rhineland family of jurists and theologians.
+After completing her secondary education (Abitur), she enrolled in law at the University of Bonn in 1916 and began work on her doctoral dissertation three years later.

+On 1 May 1933, Hagemeyer joined the Nazi Party (NSDAP), receiving membership number 2,137,375.
+Later she also became a member of the National Socialist Association of Legal Professionals.

+At least one radio lecture by Hagemeyer is documented.
+On 30 November 1932 she delivered a talk entitled Frau und Recht.
+Wann wird eine Ehe geschieden?
+(Woman and Law: When Is a Marriage Dissolved?).